 Kitchener Public Library "Ideas & Issues" Lecture Series

-This popular noon-hour lecture series, now in its 38th year, focuses on current affairs and topics from the world of political and social science, history and the arts.
-Speakers from the University of Waterloo and Wilfrid Laurier University give informal lectures at Kitchener Public Library's Forest Heights Branch.
+This popular noon-hour lecture series, now in its 40th year, focuses on current affairs and topics from the world of political and social science, history and the arts.
+Speakers from the University of Waterloo and Wilfrid Laurier University give informal lectures at Kitchener Public Library's newly renovated main branch on Queen Street.

 Who Can Attend?

 Everyone is invited to attend these free public lectures!

 Wednesday, October 8

 Peace-keeping in the Central African Republic and DR Congo: Can International Intervention Prevent Genocide?